Pass Through vs. Non Pass-Through RJ45 Connector: Which Is Better?

 Non-Staggered vs. Staggered

-Do you carefully check the front holes of pass through connectors?
+Do you carefully check the front holes of pass-through connectors?
 There are staggered and non-staggered styles.
-Staggered style is designed to hold Ethernet cables with thicker insulated wires.
-Thick insulated conductors will exceed standard holes of pass through RJ45 connectors, so a staggered design is needed.
+The staggered style is designed to hold Ethernet cables with thicker insulated wires.
+Thick insulated conductors will exceed standard holes of pass-through RJ45 connectors, so a staggered design is needed.
 It doesn’t mean that RJ45 connectors should be staggered for thick insulated conductors such as CAT7 and CAT8 cables.
-In addition, staggered style can also help reduce cross talk among copper wires.
+In addition, a staggered style can also help reduce cross-talk among copper wires.

 Non-Staggered vs. Staggered